SUNGEN International Limited

 SUNGEN International Limited is a subsidiary of Anwell Technologies Limited, with trading and manufacturing business in solar photovoltaics panels and modules.

+Overview

 SUNGEN has a thin film solar module production facility in Henan, China using Anwell Solar’s manufacturing technologies.
-The facility will be used to produce 1.1 by 1.4 meter a-Si thin film photovoltaic modules, at an initial annual capacity of 40MW in 2010.
-In March 2010, the Group announced the mass production of thin film solar modules at SUNGEN’s manufacturing base in Henan of China using Anwell Solar’s thin film solar module production line.
+The facility will be used to produce 1.1 by 1.4 meter a-Si thin-film photovoltaic modules, at an initial annual capacity of 40MW in 2010.

+In March 2010, the Group announced the mass production of thin film solar modules at SUNGEN’s manufacturing base in Henan China using Anwell Solar’s thin film solar module production line.